iloveponies/120-hour-epic-sax-marathon/blorg.markdown

 ## Synopsis

-In which we implement a web blog in Clojure.
+In which we follow along an implementation of a blog engine.

 - State.
 - Using libraries.